carvalhais/smart-linear-controller/README.md

 So far the following features are "working" (at least in the protoboard)

  - ICOM CI-V communication (frequency, mode and TX/RX status (PTT))
- - 320x240 TFT display using the excellent [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) Library (fast updates, smooth font rendering)
+ - 480x320 TFT display using the excellent [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) Library (fast updates, smooth font rendering)
- - POWER/SWR bargraphs with peak hold
+ - Temperature and FAN sensor/controller
+ - Input and Output RF sensors
+ - CAN BUS Power Supply support/control (Eltek and Huawei PSUs)
  - Amp selection (VHF/UHF), TX/RX, and LPF selection GPIOs

 ## User Interface

-Most of the efforts until now were put into the user interface.
-Tons on nice DIY amplifiers borning nowadays that are still based on 70's 16x4 dot matrix displays, mostly because User Interface and graphics are a time consuming task and are usually left aside to focus on the RF stuff.
+Tons on nice DIY amplifiers borning nowadays are still based on 70's 16x4 dot matrix displays, mostly because User Interface and graphics are a time consuming task and are usually left aside to focus on the RF stuff.

 The goal of this project is that it could be used as a platform for any kind on amplifier and you could focus on the electronics and easily adapt this code to suit your needs.